Zoegnappe/ESP32/README.md

 # ESP32
 Some hobby projects
-## BLE_iTag_Demo
+## BLE_iTag_Demo sketch
-Arduino project that demonstrates BLE usage.
+  Arduino project that demonstrates ESP32 BLE.
   The iTag keyfinder/locater/remotecontrol is used as a demo device.
+  The Sketch uses Niel Kolban's BLE library